What is a Data Fabric?

 - Autonomous data engineering: Just-in-time query optimization for speed and usage consumption that can anticipate the needs of the data consumer in a single framework, reducing the complexity of data management and adapting to the needs of the data consumer.

-- Unified data semantics: A workplace for all data for consumers to define business meaning and get a single-source-of-truth point regardless of structure, database technology, and deployment platform for a cohesive analytics experience.
+- Unified data semantics: A workplace for all data for consumers to define business meaning and get a single-source-of-truth (SSOT) point regardless of structure, database technology, and deployment platform for a cohesive analytics experience.

 - Centralized data security & governance: A centralized security policy to decentralize access using the tenets of Zero Trust that are applied consistently across the infrastructure for all data whether in cloud, multi-cloud, hybrid, or on-premises deployments.